chbrown/birdie/README.md

-## Birdie
+## Birdy

-Birdie is a fast, fine-grained static asset management tool.
+Birdy is a fast, fine-grained static asset management tool.
 It intends to replace [bower](https://github.com/bower/bower) for common uses, although it is not as flexible (but does have a certain flexibility that bower does not).